linux-kdevops/kdevops-history/README.md

 you'd use `vagrant/kdevops_nodes.yaml` and set the force_provider variable to either "libvirt" or "kvm".
-However, since you would typically keep your `vagrant/kdevops_nodes.yaml` file in version control you can instead use an environment variable to verride the provider:
+However, since you would typically keep your `vagrant/kdevops_nodes.yaml` file in version control you can instead use an environment variable to override the provider:

   * KDEVOPS_VAGRANT_PROVIDER

-You are responsible for having a pretty recent system with some fresh libvirt, or vitualbox installed.
+You are responsible for having a pretty recent system with some fresh libvirt, or virtualbox installed.
 For instance, a virtualbox which supports nvme.

 ```bash